bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. important::

-  - Start a MrBayes analysis for both datasets (**18S** and **EF**).
+  - Start a MrBayes analysis for both datasets (**18S** and **EF**)
-  - Use a ``batch`` file for each analysis.
+  - Use a ``batch`` file for each analysis
-  - Define the outgroup and set the parameters for the best fitting model of sequence evolution.
+  - Define the outgroup and set the parameters for the best fitting model of sequence evolution
-  - Run the analyses for `1 million` generations and sample every `100th` generation.
+  - Run the analyses for `1 million` generations and sample every `100th` generation

-  - Write down how long the analysis took (minutes + seconds).
+  - Write down how long the analysis took (minutes + seconds)
   - Which parameter-settings deviate from the default settings?
   - What is the average standard deviation of your analyses?
-  - Write down the details of the credible set of trees.
+  - Write down the details of the credible set of trees
-  - What is the meaning of the number of trees that are included in the credible sets (search online for more information).
+  - What is the meaning of the number of trees that are included in the credible sets (search online for more information)

 .. _T4_B2:
 T4_B2